Draw Me A Diagram

 hPx = h / w * wPx

-The following assigns a string name to a `Shape`:
+The following assigns a string name to a Shape:

 named s p = let p' = p { _named = (s, (id, p')) : _named p } in p'

-== Unit Circle ==
+Unit Circle

+The unit circle is a good introductory example.
 We define its local origin to be the center of the circle.
-We compute its trace
+We compute its trace by solving a quadratic to find the points of intersection between a line and a unit circle.

 unitCircle = Shape